boc-tothefuture/openhab-jruby/docs/examples.md

 [NumberItem1, NumberItem2, NumberItem3].command 100
 ```

-Each item type supports command predicates relevant to the type.
-For example, a
+Each item type supports command helpers relevant to the type.
-{SwitchItem} supports {SwitchItem#on on} and {SwitchItem#off off}.
+For example, a {SwitchItem} supports {SwitchItem#on on} and {SwitchItem#off off}.
 See specific item types under {OpenHAB::Core::Items}

 ## Dealing with Item States